 The New Revolutionaries

-This month’s blog post provides a sneak peak at some of the critical issues we will shine a spotlight on in the upcoming 2018-19 season of our popular webinar series – Thursdays with ThirdPath.
-Starting in October we will be exploring how to make the impossible, possible – how to promote family well-being AND gender equality!
+This month’s blog post provides a sneak peak at some of the critical issues we will be looking at in our new season of Thursdays with ThirdPath.
+Our theme for 2018-2019?
+Making the Impossible Possible: Family well-being AND gender equality!

 Brigid Schulte does a great job looking at this in her book Overwhelmed, Work, Love and Play When No One Has the Time.
 In it she describes the web of forces that make us feel stuck in a life that is going too fast – a life that includes little time for reflection and even less time for joy.